oracle-livelabs/converged/obaas/microtx/microtx.md

 ## Task 9: Deploy the Account and Transfer services to the backend

-The services are now completed and you are ready to deploy them to the Oracle Backend for Spring Boot.
+The services are now completed and you are ready to deploy them to the Oracle Backend for Spring Boot and Microservices.

 > **Note**: You already created the Kubernetes secrets necessary for the account service to access the Oracle Autonomous Database in a previous lab, and the `transfer` service does not need access to the database.
 You also created the journal table that is needed by the update account application in the previous lab.